Portfolio Recordings Support Scheme for Music

-The Conservatorium employs an in-house audio engineer, Mr Haig Burnell, who is available to assist in the production of high-quality audio and video recording files suitable for the examination of the portfolio performance works.
+The Conservatorium employs an in-house audio engineer, Mr Haig Burnell, (students are not to communicate with Haig directly until a decision has been made regarding your application) who is available to assist in the production of high-quality audio and video recording files suitable for the examination of the portfolio performance works.
 No other audio engineer will be considered for MCM funding.
 Please submit your application to the program coordinator, by emailing Justin Kenealy.
 Haig should not be approached until an application has been approved for funding.

 The total number of hours allocated to each student over their candidature for this is a maximum of 30 hours for the maximum number of minutes of recorded works, that is, for Music Performance, 210 minutes of recorded music and a 20,000-word written thesis (or equivalent pro rata reductions in allocations for a portfolio consisting of less recorded music and a longer written thesis).
 Up to 30% of this time will be available towards the confirmation process.
 Other variations on this amount of time are to be adjusted accordingly.
 For Jazz and Improvisation, an equivalent to be worked out with the Head of area and supervisory panel should apply, with, again, the maximum of 30 hours of recording of works to be submitted for examination available over the candidature.